mattermost/mattermost-handbook-1/source/guides/procurement.md

 DO NOT have vendor send e-sign to CEO.
 E-sign requests from vendors get routed to trash.

+### Procuring agency recruiting

+For non-VP roles:

+1. Agency recruiters for non-VP roles can only be hired at market terms: non-exclusive contingent fee of 20% of first-year base compensation, 1-year non-poach, and 90-day replacement.
+2. Once agency agreement is reviewed by legal, e-sign should be managed by Mattermost through standard process (see above).
+3. Upon successful start of new hire, invoice should be sent to `payments@mattermost.com`.

+For VP roles, Mattermost can enter into retained searches, but not at levels lower than VP.

 ## Request for Proposals (RFP) Process

 Any purchase over $100,000 USD in product or services should go through an RFP process and recieve at least three quotations before making a decision.